jordanbean-msft/b2c-with-custom-claim/README.md

 Additionally, we can **back-populate** all existing users from the original identity provider using the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/) & our B2C tenant.

+Finally, the demo web app will display the all the ID token (using [hybrid flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc)) claims as key/value pairs in a table to show the fact that the custom claims comes through.
+The application can then use this claim to make authorization decisions on a per-user basis.

 ## Structure

 The repo is divided into 2 sections.